deskandula/food-companion/README.md

 # hello, world!
 👩🏽‍💻 My name is Destiny Frett and I am a technology startup founder from St. Thomas, US Virgin Islands.

-🍎 Food Companion is a digital solution to food waste and inaccessibility.
+🍎 Food Companion is a an early-stage startup committed to eliminating food waste and inaccessibility.

 🇦🇺 I initially created it as a passion project after being inspired by a similar project I created for an internship at a soup kitchen while studying abroad in Sydney, AUS